-Our updated email communications process allowed the team at the League of Women Voters to build and retain effective relationships with every supporter.
+Our updated email communications process allowed the team at the LWV to build and retain effective relationships with every supporter.
 Plus, our carefully crafted email templates save the team time and effort on email marketing that can be reinvested in other areas of their mission.

 We also set up the framework for segmented outreach, like adjusting a recipient’s suggested donation amounts based on previous gift sizes.

 As a fundraiser, you know that your job isn’t over once you’ve secured the first donation.
 Retaining donors through long-lasting relationships is much more cost-efficient than having to constantly be on the lookout for brand new support.

 Through our strategically designed email campaigns, the LWV ensures more personalized relationships with each donor, which increases the likelihood that a repeat donation will occur.